tunr/slimsurveys-api-php/readme.md

 ### API Methods

 The following API methods are available.
-They're listed in the same order as the [API documentation](https://slimsurveys.com/developer/docs) to help match up the methods with the official docs.
+They're listed in the same order as the [API documentation](https://slimsurveys.com/developer/docs) so you can easily match up the methods to the official docs.

-####Authentication
+##### Authentication

 ```
 getAuthToken($email, $password)
 ```

-####Answers
+##### Answers

 ```
 getSurveyAnswers($surveyId, $uvid = null)